Cyrois/bl3tree/README.md

 https://stackoverflow.com/questions/35935060/how-can-i-generate-an-apk-that-can-run-without-server-with-react-native

 TODO:
+- Load build needs to recalculate the stats
 - Integrate Admobs
 - Figure out how to make a paid version - no ads on paid version
 - Deploy to Google Play Store